malinowskip/dgt_parser/README.md

 ```

 The database will contain two tables: `translation_units` and `documents`.
 The latter is a list of source EU documents.
 Each translation unit belongs to a document, and the `translation_units` table uses the `document_id` column as the foreign key referencing the corresponding document id.

+For convenience, each translation unit is assigned a `sequential_number`, which is its consecutive number in the document it belongs to.

 ```sql
 --- EXAMPLE (joining translation units with documents) ---